cysouw/diathesis/text/c06_prepositions.md

 ### [ NALg | NALD ] Possessor-of-location to dative experiencer+accusative {#sec:prepositions-possessor-of-location-to-dative-experiencer-accusative}

 Similar to the previous alternation, the verbs in this group also alternate the possessor of the prepositional phrase with a dative.
 However, differently from the previous group, these verbs also have an accusative argument.
-These verbs are either causative alternants of the verbs from the previous group or verbs that allow for a resultative alternation (see [@sec:prepositions-intransitive-location-as-result]).
+These verbs are either causative alternants of the verbs from the previous group or verbs that already have had a caused-motion diathesis (see [@sec:prepositions-intransitive-location-as-result]).

 ::: ex
 a.
 Ich lege den Brief auf deinen Schreibtisch.